 As a data subject, you have the following rights in relation to your personal data which is processed by UoB Sport & Fitness:

 - to access the personal information the University holds about you.
 This is known as a Subject Access Request.
-More information about making Subject Access Requests can be found on our website, and you will find it helpful to read this before making a Subject Access Request;
+More information about making Subject Access Requests can be found on the University of Birmingham’s website, and you will find it helpful to read this before making a Subject Access Request;

 - to correct inaccuracies or, where appropriate and taking into account the purpose for which we process your data, the right to have incomplete data completed;